-It pays to have a used oil analysis performed on a regular basis by a qualified laboratory, whether you operate heavy-duty on- or off-road vehicles or a piece of fixed industrial equipment.
+Regular used oil analysis by a qualified laboratory is valuable, whether you operate heavy-duty vehicles or fixed industrial equipment.

 It is great if you already have a program in place.
-A strong oil analysis program is not only supported by a credible oil analysis laboratory but by excellent oil sampling practices, as well.
-However, if sampling is not done right, you are losing opportunities to improve the overall condition of your machine and the productivity of your team and to earn back your investment.
-For best practices in oil sampling, location is important but it is not the only consideration that you need to take.
+A strong oil analysis program relies on both a credible laboratory and excellent sampling practices.
+Poor sampling wastes opportunities to improve machine health, boost team productivity, and maximize your return on investment.
+While sampling location is important, it is not the only factor to consider for best results.
 Here are some improvements you can implement to optimize your oil sampling program:

 Oil Sampling Program Optimization